tokongs/tokongs.github.io-old/readme.md

 * Emscripten(for WASM)
 * spdlog
 * imgui

-The ***3rd-party*** folder contains a verision of spdlog compiled with emscripten.
-If you want the newest version you'll have to to this yourself.
-It's mostly the same commmands as this project uses.

-Just include files from imgui to use.
-Might find other or newer implementation files in their repo.
+* glm

+The ***3rd-party*** folder contains a few dependencies which are not ported to Emscripten.
+I have built the ones needed to be built and put them in their respective folder.
+These are not meant to be used when compiling to anything other than WASM.

 ## Build
 To build the project you need to have CMake and optionally Emscripten if you